Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions: Interplay between free-streaming and nuclear geometry

 \section{Interplay between free-streaming and nuclear geometry}

-Two effects of free-streaming are expected.
-Firstly, small scale features are smeared out and the uniform expansion results in decreased spatial asymmetries, i.e. smaller eccentricities $\varepsilon_n$, at the onset of the hydrodynamic phase, defined as
+Due to free-streaming, small scale features are expected to be smeared out and the uniform expansion results in decreased spatial asymmetries, i.e. smaller eccentricities $\varepsilon_n$, at the onset of the hydrodynamic phase, defined as

-where $r$ is the distance and $\phi$ is the angle in the transverse x-y plane, computed in the center of mass reference frame, and $\{\cdots\}$ represents a energy density-weighted spatial average, differently from the arithmetic mean $\langle \cdots \rangle$, used here to denote average over events.
-We will also study the effects of fluctuation of the eccentricities values by computing its second and fourth order cumulants
+where $r$ and $\phi$ are the radial and azimuthal coordinates of the transverse $x-y$ plane in the center of mass reference frame.
+The $\{\cdots\}$ represents a (usual) energy density-weighted spatial average, differently from the arithmetic mean $\langle \cdots \rangle$, used here to denote average over events.
+Fluctuations of the eccentricity values can also be studied by computing the second and fourth order cumulants

-Secondly, the Landau matching procedure performed to transition from the free-streaming (which is described in terms of the energy-momentum tensor components) to hydrodynamics (which uses local thermodynamic variables plus fluid flow) results in an azimuthally asymmetric transverse flow for non-central collisions even at the beginning of the hydrodynamic phase.
-We will be studying the first effect in the current work.
-As an example, Fig.~\ref{fig:ic} shows the same event at the initial condition level and at the end of the free-streaming.
-One sees that the energy density distribution becomes more rounded, with a larger average radius $R$ as it evolves in time, defined as:
+Eccentricities have long been expected to be good estimators for anisotropic flow coefficients \cite{Gardim:2011xv,Gardim:2014tya,Niemi:2012aj}.
+It has been argued that when there is a free-streaming stage and a Laudau matching is done to switch to a hydrodynamic description, an initial momentum anisotropy is created and could also play a role \cite{Broniowski:2008qk, Liu:2015nwa}.
+More recent papers indicate that for nuclear collisions (and some pre-equilibrium stage), initial spatial eccentricity is a good predictor for elliptic flow (see e.g. \cite{Sousa:2024msh, Giacalone:2020dln}).
+Therefore in this paper, we concentrate on spatial eccentricities.

-After the free-streaming evolution, $R$ increases while the eccentricities decrease, as predicted.
-This is shown in Fig.~\ref{fig:icfs}, where we show the ratio between these quantities after free-streaming and their values at the initial condition.
-The ratio of free-streaming to initial condition quantities is a more effective means of expressing the influence of the prethermalization phase.
-A concise notation will be utilized as follows:
+Fig.~\ref{fig:ic} shows the same event at the initial time and at the end of the free-streaming (computed for configuration (iii)).
+One sees that the energy density distribution becomes more rounded, with a larger average radius $R\equiv \sqrt{\{r^2\}}$ as time flows.
+Therefore, due to free-streaming, $R$ increases while the eccentricities decrease.

-For all the data below, centralities are determined using data across all systems in Table \ref{tab:nuclear_param}, that is we consider all events generated in this study, regardless to which case it belongs to when determining centrality bin edges.
-Results will be shown in bins of width 1\% in the 0-5\% centrality and then in bins of 5\%.
-When statistics demands, we merge the 5 most central bins in a single one of 0-5\%.
+This is shown more precisely in Fig.~\ref{fig:icfs}.
+In this figure, the ratio between a given quantity computed after free-streaming and for the initial condition is used.
+It is a more effective mean of expressing the influence of the pre-thermalization stage.
+The following concise notation is used